-The swine, the pig, is the image of what one ought not to be, and ought not to behave.
+The swine, the pig, is the image of that which one ought not to be, and ought not to behave.
 Nobody wants to be compared to the swine, not even the abominable Nazi.
 “Hang the bloody swine,” Hitler is said to have exclaimed about his former private doctor at the final stages of the war.

-“Vote in the church election – or any pig may win, and anything may happen,” a political youth organization’s slogan stated before the church election in a 2004 campaign illustrated by a picture of a pig clad in Hitler moustache.
+“Vote in the church election – or any pig may win, and anything may happen,” a political youth organization’s slogan stated before the church election, in a 2004 campaign illustrated by a picture of a pig clad in Hitler moustache.

 “Men are animals,” said the chairwoman of the country’s women’s centres, haven for women and children who were beaten up by their male relatives, in an uppercut a year ago.
 In World Cup-Germany, a Swedish weekly paper directed a well-meaning campaign against trafficking and brothels: “Don’t be a pig”.

 Don’t be a pig.
 Don’t be like a pig.
 What is a pig like?